ManuMarcos/ManuMarcos/README.md

 - 💼 Currently working as PL/SQL, OIC(Integration) and VisualBuilder Developer at Extend It
 - 🌱 Building projects using Spring and React
 - 💻 I really like Java and Object Oriented Programming
-- 🚀 Currently finishing MedPoint Clinic project [Repositorio](https://github.com/ManuMarcos/clinica-backend)
+- 🚀 Currently finishing MedPoint Clinic project [Repositorio](https://github.com/ManuMarcos/clinica-backend) and learning Spring Cloud (microservices)
 - 🔜 Upcoming projects: Kahoot clone to learn WebSockets and frontend for clinic

 [Portfolio](https://manumarcos.com.ar)